jacobtcraven/CS325_p5/README.md

 ```

 ## How to create a LLM API:
-1. Create an OpenAI account
+1. Create an OpenAI account at www.openai.com

 2. Navigate to the API Keys tab on the sidebar